Isaac-D-Ritchie/Isaac-D-Ritchie/README.md

 ## Hi there, my name is Isaac.

-## I am currently lear learning Robtics and Artificial Intelligence at Edge Hill University in NW England.
+## I am currently learning Robtics and Artificial Intelligence at Edge Hill University in NW England.

 ## I have a passion for botony and love all things astronomy.